Robin Greenfield’s Commitment to Financial and Corporate Transparency

 Patagonia in San Diego supplied me with a few items of clothing for my Share My Way Home trip.

-No agreement.
-Patagonia supports a lot of awesome initiatives without expecting anything in particular.
-Patagonia is my favorite large company on the planet.
-I’ve been a customer and fan of theirs long before they ever supported me.
+There was no agreement.
+Patagonia supports a lot of sustainability-focused initiatives without expecting anything in return.
+Patagonia is a company I have tremendous respect for.
+I’ve been a supporter of theirs long before they ever supported me.
 I will continue to support them regardless of any relationship I have with them.
-They are doing more for the environment than 99% of large companies in the USA.

 Dr. Bronner’s, SmartKlean, Sparse, Scrubba, Brush with Bamboo,and Kala sponsored me with $100 or less in products.